berkeayyildizli/Melange_E-Commerce_Project_CS308/README.md

-# 🛍️ Melange E-Commerce Web Application (Demo Version)
+# Melange E-Commerce Web Application - CS308 Software Engineering Course Project

 Welcome to the **Melange E-Commerce Web App** — a full-stack online shopping experience built as part of the **CS308 Software Engineering course** at **Sabancı University**.